thunderdust/Solaris/catalog.md

     After customers agree to buy the product, sales representatives need to confirm the detailed order with them, and submit the signed orders back to the company.

     3.3 < Report sales results >
     When a deal with customers is finished, sales representatives need to submit the details of the deal (deal number, deal date, laptop model, quantity of purchase, deal price, client name, client contact information, etc) to the accounting department.

+     3.4 < After-sale tracking >
+     After a deal has been done with the client, sales representatives still need to continue their after-sales work, such as tracking the delivery of orders, ask for feedback from the customer, or cooperate with after-sales service center to deal with some after-sales service issues.

     4. After-sale Service Agent

     4.1 < Provide after-sale services >
     Handle after-sale service requests (such as replacement, repair, or return of purchase) at the service center of the company.

+    4.2 < Collect and respond to customer feedback >
+    Collect customers' feedback on after-sales services, and reply to their inquiries.

     5. Accountant

-    5.1 < Sum up sales amount >
+    5.1 < Sales accounting >
-    Accountants have to do summation of sales amount weekly, monthly, quarterly or yearly according to specific situations.
+    Accountants have to do summation and verification for sales amount weekly, monthly, quarterly or yearly according to specific situations.

+    5.2 < Calculate cost >
+    It is their job to compute how much the company has spent on purchase, storage, delivery etc.

     5.2 < Calculate profit >
-    It is their job to compute how much profit the company has made during a period of time as well.
+   Accountants need to compute how much profit the company has made for a period of time.

     5.3 < Produce sales report >
     Upon the request of manager or market analyzers, accountant has to produce various kinds of sales reports tailored for different purposes.